 This partition software can be used to resize/extend partition, migrate OS, clone disk/partition, rebuild MBR, recover lost/deleted partition and so on.
 Among so many features, here its Partition Recovery is available to recover deleted Windows partition in Windows 10/8/7.

 MiniTool Partition Wizard has multiple editions.
-Here in consideration of unbootable operating system, we recommend you to use its Professional Edition or a more advanced edition since it has a feature named Bootable Media allows you to create a bootable disc for system startup.
+Here in consideration of unbootable operating system, we recommend you to use its Ultimate Edition or a more advanced edition since it has a feature named Bootable Media allows you to create a bootable disc for system startup.
 Just get it for partition recovery if you accidentally delete boot partition Windows 10/8/7.

 - How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder?